Photo/Yoshiro Higai

 *1 [Tateyama Ski Season]

 The Tateyama Kurobe Alpine Route closes at the end of November.
 The powder season lasts for two to three weeks from early November, when snow begins to accumulate, until the end of the month.
-The spring ski season begins when the Alpine Route reopens in late April.
+The spring ski season begins in late April when the Alpine Route reopens.

-A summer patrol team for the Ushiro-Tateyama mountain range.
-The team members are civilians commissioned by the Nagano Prefecture Mountain Accident Prevention Council (Mountain Accident Prevention Council).
-They are stationed at each mountain hut, providing advice to climbers, maintaining the mountain trails, and responding to accidents.
+A patrol team for the Ushirotateyama mountain range during the summer.
+The team consists of private citizens commissioned by the Nagano Prefecture Mountain Accident Prevention Council.
+They are stationed at each mountain hut and are prepared to provide advice to climbers, maintain hiking trails, and deal with mountain accidents.

 *3 [Hotel Tateyama Photography Club]

-Murodo, the highest point on the Tateyama Kurobe Alpine Route, is located at an altitude of 2,400m.
-This commemorative photo service is run by Hotel Tateyama, which is adjacent to the terminal.
-If you have been to Tateyama, you will have seen it at the Murododaira exit of the terminal.
+Murodo is the highest point on the Tateyama Kurobe Alpine Route, at an altitude of 2400m.
+This is a commemorative photo service operated by Hotel Tateyama, which is adjacent to the terminal.
+Anyone who has been to Tateyama should have seen it at the Murodo-daira exit of the terminal.

 ──I heard you were originally born in Hokkaido, but when did you come to Hakuba?